 How to analyze display ad campaign performance

-The analysis of display advertising will depend on the initial KPIs that you set for your display campaign.
-Worth mentioning that display campaigns rarely bring direct sales so would be incorrect to measure them by conversions.
-Since these ads are used for interaction at the upper level of the funnel, it’s important to take into account brand awareness performance indicators.
+Since display ad campaigns are used for interaction at the upper level of the funnel, it's important to take into account brand awareness performance indicators.

 To wrap it up